teohen/stream/README.md

 # Templates

-A template of the `TUP.csv` file is available on the root directory for testing porpuses.
+A template of the `TUP.csv` file is available on the root directory for testing porposes.
 If you don't want to download the complete file.
 It should be placed on the `data/` directory as renamed as `TUP.csv`